dezadkins/hG-backdend-express/hGsytemdez/README.md

 ---

+## Qustions to be answered.

 > What does it mean to be a Travel application?

-> What is there to do?
+> What is there to do at Location?

-> Where do the locals go?
+> Where do the locals hangout?

+> Links to exsisting sites?

 > Where do they eat?